 The SAO summarizes the vision for EUROSAI with Project "3C"-Communication, Cooperation and Comparison.
-Under the 3C vision, the SAO strives to achieve effective collaborative relationships during its presidency, endeavor that provides readily available information to all-a goal promoted through the International Standards of Supreme Audit Institutions (ISSAIs).
+Under the 3C vision, the SAO strives to achieve effective collaborative relationships during its presidency, recognizing that EUROSAI should endeavor that provides readily available information to all-a goal promoted through the International Standards of Supreme Audit Institutions (ISSAIs).

-The Benchmarking Information Exchange Project (BIEP) is a 3C
+Benchmarking Information Exchange Project (BIEP) is a 3C